You Earned a Ticket!

 What is Student Voice?

-ASB funds are often used to provide equipment for activities and school-wide events (such as dances, rallies, or performances).
+ASB funds, where they exist, are often used to provide equipment for activities and school-wide events such as dances, rallies, or performances.
 Well-run ASBs prepare a budget detailing planned fundraisers, how much the fundraisers will cost to execute, and plans for what to do if there is either a surplus or shortfall.
 After the budget is approved by the students, an advisor, and the student council, the school district’s business office must also approve it.

 Formally, there are two types of ASBs: unorganized and organized.
 In unorganized ASBs, students don’t formally govern, especially when it comes to matters of money.
 Students are usually involved in fundraising, but the school administration typically oversees funds.

-In rare cases, some well-funded student councils take the step of becoming organized ASBs, which are non-profit entities independent from the school.
+In rare cases, some well-funded student councils take the step of becoming organized ASBs, which are non-profit entities independent from their school district.
 Subject to their by-laws, the students directly make the decisions here, including planning, fundraising, and spending.
-Adult supervision is provided through school administration, club advisor(s), and someone designated as the ASB bookkeeper who assists and co-approves decisions.
+Adult supervision is provided through school administration, club advisor(s), and someone designated as the ASB bookkeeper, who assists and co-approves decisions.

 How are students involved in PTAs and PTOs?

-Parent organizations (PTAs, if affiliated with the state PTA, otherwise PTOs) are associated with schools, but they can establish relationships with ASBs or other student-organized entities.
-Some parent associations add a letter "S" to their name, designating themselves as PTSAs or PTSOs to reflect that their bylaws include some kind of formal leadership role for students in their work.
+Parent organizations (PTAs, if affiliated with the state PTA, otherwise PTOs) are associated with schools or groups of schools.
+Most PTA organizations that serve high school grades designate themselves as PTSAs, adding the letter S to reflect that their bylaws include some kind of formal leadership role for students.
 The details can vary a lot.
-Students in PTA-affiliated organizations may hold any leadership office.
+Students in California PTA-affiliated organizations are eligible to hold any leadership office.

 How can students improve their own schools?

 Students have a lot to say about their schools.
-Some schools and districts collect information about student perceptions and experiences related to school climate and many other aspects of their learning experiences using the California Healthy Kids Survey.
+Some schools and districts collect information about student perceptions and experiences using the California Healthy Kids Survey.
 The results can provide insights into how different groups of young people see their school experiences.

 How can students influence change in California's schools statewide?